tommasoalberti/CSSEGIS-Covid19-Timeseries/README.md

     directory = '/Users/.../'
     DB = DataBase(directory)

 Then, one can obtain data that corresponds to input search criteria.
 As of now, this code can only search by region; I plan to implement a search-by-timeseries functionality.
-The parameters that correspond to these regions are: `'country'`, `'province'`, `'county'`, `'longitude'`, and `'latitude'`.
+The parameters that correspond to these regions are: `'country'`, `'province'` (do not use `'state'`), `'county'`, `'longitude'`, and `'latitude'`.
+Data corresponding to empty fields are replaced with `'N/A'` or `'NaN'` where appropriate.

 For example, say we want to obtain all timeseries data about Japan.